Scaling Facebook ads won’t be easy. But it also shouldn’t be a nightmare. Here you’ll learn how to do it right.

 Action plan: How to scale your Facebook ads horizontally

-- Next, you need to edit ad targeting for every new ad test.
+3. Next, you need to edit ad targeting for every new ad set.
 The preferred targeting options will depend on what audience you’ve been using originally.

 Here are a few tactics for avoiding audience overlap with your new ad sets: